ThorstenDoherr/searchengine/SE/searchengine.md

 - If the file seml.brain does not exists, the script will start with the training based on the meta and the sample data.
 - If the seml.brain file is created or already existing, it will commence with the prediction.
 - It will always try to use the csv files first but will compile them from the txt files if necessary.
-- To retrain the network with different settings: delete the seml.brain file
+- To retrain the network with different settings: delete the seml\.brain file.
-- To retrain the network with different retention: additionally delete the training.csv file
+- To retrain the network with different retention: additionally delete the the training\.csv file.
-- To retrain the network after changes to the sample file(s): additionally delete sample.csv
+- To retrain the network after changes to the sample file(s): additionally delete the sample\.csv file.
-- To retrain the network after changes to meta.txt: additionally delete meta.csv
+- To retrain the network after changes to meta.txt: additionally delete the meta\.feather file.

 **Settings:**
-- default - global default if "equal" assignment in the candidate block header is missing
+- default - global default if "equal" assignment in the candidate block header is missing:
+0 = keep missing (default), 1 = true positive, 9 = false positive
+- conflict - preference in case of conflicting "equal" assignments in multiple sample files:
-0 = keep missing, 1 = missing is true positive, 9 = missing is false positive
+0 = keep first occurrence based on file order, 1 = true positive, 9 = false positive
-- retention - share that will not be used for training but for out-of-sampe prediction (default 0.1)
+- retention - share that will not be used for training but for out-of-sample prediction (default 0.1)
-- verbose - 0 = mute, 1 = show iterations, 2 = show progress bars
+- verbose - 0 = mute (default), 1 = show iterations, 2 = progress bar per iteration
-- hidden - list of neural network hidden layer layouts competing for best out-of-sample accuracy
+- hidden - list of neural network hidden layer layouts competing for best out-of-sample accuracy:
+"[0] [25] [50] [100] [25,25] [50,50] [100,100]"
-- balance - True = balancing of true and false positives (default), False = keep distribution of true/false positives
+- balance - balancing of true and false positives in case of heavily skewed distributions:
+False = keep original distribution (default), True = balancing of true and false positives
-- epochs - number of training iterations (default 500).
+- epochs - maximum number of training iterations (will not be exhausted in case of plateau, default 5000)
 - batch - batch size for training (default 8)
+- output - output format for the meta data based on extension:
+csv = slow comma-separated text format but highly interoperable with many systems
+feather = fast binary format but almost only used in the python world (default)

 Settings have to be changed directly in the script.